cbrunson/My-Reads-/README.md

 # MyReads Project

-MyReads is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
+MyReads is a react app that allows you to select and categorize books you have read, are currently reading, or want to read.

 ## TL;DR